dgraph-io/dgraph/wiki/content/deploy/index.md

 Dgraph Live Loader and is the recommended way to perform the initial import of large datasets into Dgraph.

-Dgraph Alphas must be offline during the bulk load (i.e., only Dgraph Zero) Dgraph Alphas are running, except a Dgraph Zero) for the initial population.
+Only one or more Dgraph Zeros should be running for bulk loading.
+Dgraph Alphas will be started later.

 {{% notice "warning" %}}
-Don't use bulk loader once Dgraph cluster is up and running.
+Don't use bulk loader once the Dgraph cluster is up and running.
 Use it to import your existing data to a new cluster.
 {{% /notice %}}